sez11a/liferay-learn/docs/dxp/7.x/en/site-building/developer-guide/developing-page-fragments/using-the-fragments-toolkit.md

 ## Import a Fragment Collection

-First, deploy an example to see what a Fragment Collection looks like:
+First, import an example Fragment Collection to see what one looks like:

 1. Run the command below to start the Docker container: